Home Home

 As one of the first reconstruction projects to be completed after the war, Broadgate was undoubtedly the centrepiece of Coventry's Phoenix-like rise from the ashes.
 From a narrow street which had undergone widening in a Victorian era 'modernisation', (see early 1900s photo, left) it was now to be changed out of all recognition, and the artist's impression below depicting the war-time vision of the new Broadgate shows how the architects stuck quite closely to their original plan.

-Clicking on the above impression will reveal a larger detailed view.
+Click the above impression to reveal a larger detailed view of the 1945 artist's impression of Broadgate.

 Broadgate 1953